 Melanie has been recognised by several publications for her work across UK industry.
 She has featured in the lists of 200 women influencers in the creative industry, 100 Black Leaders in Media, and 50 top women speakers in the UK.
 A champion of business, the creative industries, and diversity, Melanie is a board member of the Creative Industries Federation and has been a member of the judging panel for the Start Up Awards, Red Woman of the Year Awards, The National Inclusion Standard and the We Are the City awards.
 Melanie has been featured in The Evening Standard, Management Today, Red Magazine, the Telegraph and she has featured on Sky News, BBC News, CBC News, and many more.
 Recognised by the Queen for her work, Melanie has been profiled as one of the most influential women in Business and the Creative Industries in the UK.

 Co-Founder and Chair of the Judging Panel

-She has been the Chief Administrative Officer of Morgan Stanley’s Legal and Compliance Division in Europe Middle-East and Africa since January 2016.
-She was previously Head of Group Treasury (Legal) at Virgin Money leading the execution of strategic M&A and corporate finance activity, including the acquisition of Northern Rock and the flotation of Virgin Money in 2014 and other deals in excess of £13billion.
+She is the Chief Administrative Officer of Morgan Stanley’s Legal and Compliance Division in Europe Middle-East and Africa.
+She was previously Head of Group Treasury (Legal) at Virgin Money leading the execution of strategic M&A and corporate finance activity, including the acquisition of Northern Rock and the flotation of Virgin Money in 2014 and other deals in excess of £13bn.
 Prior to this, she was a Senior Associate at global firm Baker McKenzie, advising clients such as NIKE, The Body Shop and Macquarie Bank.